sergii-savchenko/rkcp_arch/README.md

 ```
 # Raised security API

-This section descripbes set of API of RKCP that needs additional confirmation on actions besides using session JWT and/or API keys
+This section describes set of API of RKCP that needs additional confirmation on actions besides using session JWT and/or API keys

 ## Deposits: Fiats